awsdocs/aws-single-sign-on-user-guide/doc_source/understanding-sso-entries.md

 }
 ```

-The following example shows a CloudTrail log entry for an end\-user \(bobsmith@example\.com\) action that took place in the AWS SSO user portal:
+The following example shows a CloudTrail log entry for an end\-user \(bobsmith@example\.com\) action that took place in the AWS access portal:

 ```
 {